thanhnamit/ntn-blog/content/post/2020-06-23-operator-pattern-kafka-consumer.markdown

 ### Final thoughts

-When to use an operator?
-Not all types of workload require writing operators, for most of the scenarios, Kubernetes's native resources are sufficient enough.
-Complex and stateful cloud native applications often make good candidates.
-Writing operator in development phase incurs significant cost and learning curve for engineers.
 The main benefit of this pattern is that it has potentials to close the gaps that stop business to achieve true resiliency their platform.
 It is one step toward fully autonomous software in cloud-native environment.
 The operational knowledge as code can be tracked, versioned and updated just like application code.

+When to use an operator?
+Not all types of workload require writing operators.
+For most of the scenarios, Kubernetes's native resources are sufficient.
+The complexity level of the application, development cost and team capability are sensible factors to justify the decision.

 Who should write operators?
 It is tempting to say this should be done by operating team alone.
 In fact, operating software is rather complicated, the knowledge acquired to operate software can span across multiple disciplines such as designing, architecting, coding and testing.
 It should be well-thought-out during the design phase and it is the joined effort among teams.
 Intuitively, operators can be implemented by developers or SRE team, the engineer should collaborate with architects to understand the quality attributes (non-functional goals) of the platform, also work with SREs to assess infrastructure impact.

 Thanks for reading, I would love to hear your feedback and experience with Kubernetes and operator.